danrlu/nextflow_cheatsheet/QnA.md

 ```

-## To weave in R scripts
+## To weave in R markdown
 I'm a big fan of using Rmarkdown to generate a html report to plot the results.
 There are many ways to get this to work but below is what I usually do:
 - Have R and its packages in the environment.
 This is a project of its own. tl;dr is it is best is to have a conda environment dedicated for R and pass it to Nextflow.
 But occassionally a package cannot be installed through conda, then it's good to set up R without conda entirely.
-If you mix R inside of conda with R outside of conda, sometimes the library path needs manual adjustment and that gets complicated.
+If you mix R inside of conda with R outside of conda, sometimes packages cannot be found and that gets complicated.
 Read more [here](https://community.rstudio.com/t/why-not-r-via-conda/9438/4) and [here](https://www.biostars.org/p/450316/).
-- The way Rmarkdown work is you write code chunks in a .Rmd file, then knit it and it will by default read in input files in the same folder as the .Rmd file.
-In the context of Nextflow, there are 2 things to keep track of:
+- The way Rmarkdown work is you write code chunks in a .Rmd file, knit it and it will by default read in input files in the same folder as the .Rmd file and generate a report.
+In the context of Nextflow, there are 3 things to keep track of:
     + Where is the .Rmd file.
-Remember when we do `Channel.fromPath("/path/my.Rmd")`, Nextflow by default puts a symlink into the working directory (note the size below), and when knitting, the file that the symlink points to get knitted in its original folder, which is `/path/my.Rmd` instead of the working directory.
+Remember when we create an input with `Channel.fromPath("/path/my.Rmd")`, Nextflow by default puts a symlink into the working directory (note the file size below), and when knitting, the file that the symlink points to get knitted in its original folder, which is `/path/my.Rmd` instead of the working directory.
     + <img width="445" alt="image" src="https://user-images.githubusercontent.com/20667188/193975974-2ce12deb-21db-45c2-84b1-69e6a94b75f3.png">
+    + Trigger the process that runs the R markdown when all input files the .Rmd needs are generated.
+This means to put all input files into a channel, and make that channel the input for this process.
-    + The input files or their symlinks need to be in the same folder as the .Rmd file.
-So the easiest way:
+    + The input files (or their symlink) that the .Rmd file needs need to be in the same folder as the .Rmd file.
+This will naturally happen if the previous point is satisfied.

+An example:
 ```
 process generate_html {

     conda "/Users/dlu/miniconda3/envs/r"
-    publishDir "${params.out}", mode: 'copy', pattern: '*'
+    publishDir "${params.output_folder}", mode: 'copy', pattern: '*' // publish everything in the output channel

     input:
-        tuple path(a), path(rmd_template)
+        tuple path(a), path(rmd_template) // $a would contain data that .Rmd reads in

     output:
         tuple path("*.Rmd"), path("*.html")